The Cultural Model

 The Ethical Space

-ii' ta'poh'to'p's 27 recommendations are divided into four focus areas: Ways of Knowing, Ways of Doing, Ways of Connecting and Ways of Being
+The 27 recommendations within ii' taa'poh'to'p are divided into four focus areas: Ways of Knowing, Ways of Doing, Ways of Connecting and Ways of Being

 Ways of Doing

 Represents parallel practices and protocols in terms of Indigenous ways of doing and practicing, including the concept of doing things ”in a good way.”
 The Pipe represents validated processes and agreements, and the smudge is a ceremonial process for clearing the path or a “calling to order.”

 Ways of Being